GAGGIUINO/gaggiuino.github.io/docs/guides-stm32/lego-component-build-guide.md

 Flash the Nextion with the applicable nextion-*-lcd.tft on an otherwise-empty ≤32 GB FAT32 microSD card.

-Power for flashing the Nextion may be provided through the USB-C port on the Blackpill so long as you are using a USB power adapter that will supply 4.6-5.2 VDC (don't use a battery bank or your PC USB ports for power).
+Power for flashing the Nextion may be provided through the USB-C port on the Blackpill so long as you are using a USB power adapter that will supply 4.6-5.2 VDC (don't use a battery bank or PC USB 2.0 ports for power).

 ?> More stable voltage can be provided by using the 120 VAC PSU and piggybacking off of the Gaggia power switch ([example here](https://user-images.githubusercontent.com/117388662/235836724-71394491-c47a-46ed-920b-79ced184cc16.png)), however this is unnecessary for flashing and testing at this point so long as the voltage provided through the USB-C port is in range.
 *If you wish to power the system through the 120 VAC PSU to flash the Blackpill then do **not** connect 3.3V to the ST-Link unless you're sure you do not have a knock-off/clone ST-Link.